Camera Search vs Visual Interface

 Background noise: Depending on the quality of the photo, background noise can distract from relevant search results.

 Creating a seamless customer journey: Image upload asks customers to exit a mobile app (or webpage) to upload a photo from their phone gallery.
 As eCommerce websites strive to create a seamless customer journey, asking customers to completely exit and return to an app can create a rocky customer journey, as customers may drop off once they exit the app.

-An emerging form of search clothes by image is visual interface search.
+An emerging form of visual search in AI is visual interface search.
 This means that customers can select the type of fashion attributes they’re looking for on a mannequin or illustration--attributes that image upload search might miss.

 Visual interface search puts the customer in charge of the search, as she can continually filter to find what she’s looking for.
 In addition, the customer can customize any part of the style she wants--for example, a maxi dress with short sleeves.

-Let’s take the same example of the short-sleeve pink maxi dress, using YesPlz AI’s Style Filter:
+Let’s take the same example of the short-sleeve pink maxi dress, using YesPlz AI’s Virtual Mannequin Filter:

 First, the customer selects the most important fashion attributes--type of neckline, waist, dress length, and sleeve length.